 Visitors also will enjoy popping into the many boutiques and gift shops occupying the gallery of brick buildings lining Main Street such as Carolina Honey Bee Company, My Sister's Store, the Sunflower Gift Shop & Art Gallery, Silver Lily Boutique, Goose Feathers and Through the Looking Glass, a shop with a curated collection of vintage clothing and curiosities.

 Don't have a bike?
 Rent one from Sunrift Adventures, an outdoor outfitter conveniently located near the start of the trail at 1 Center St. in Travelers Rest.
-A hybrid or cruiser is $30 for the full day.

 For an interactive hospitality and dining guide to Travelers Rest, visit http://travelersrestsc.com/.
 For more information on recreational activities in South Carolina, visit DiscoverSouthCarolina.com/recreation.